-Sapna is recognised as a leader in her field, and was recently named in the A List (Asia's Top Lawyers) published by the Asia Business Law Journal.
-She was also included by Who's Who Legal in their list of leading arbitration partners under 45 in Asia-Pacific for 2018 & 2019.
+Sapna is recognised as a leader in her field and has recently been recognised as one of the best lawyers in Singapore for arbitration and mediation by Best Lawyers 2021.
+She was also recently named in the A List (Asia's Top Lawyers) published by the Asia Business Law Journal and included by Who's Who Legal in their list of leading arbitration partners under 45 in Asia-Pacific for 2018, 2019 and 2020.

 Chambers and Partners Asia Pacific 2019 described her as being a "good listener" with "great knowledge" who is able to "identify the core issues, potential options and best approach to reach a solution which is favourable to the client."
 Who's Who Legal recognised her as "a top name for international arbitration in Singapore", and "a charming advocate, who is well respected within the arbitration fraternity."
 Proclaimed by various leading legal directories as being, "tenacious in the pursuit of her clients' interests", "very easy to get on with and always open to new ideas", possessing "excellent advocacy skills" and "a leader in India", Sapna is a force to be reckoned with in the practice of international arbitration in Asia Pacific.